 This unit will share material between CITS5505 and CITS3401, although there will be some differences in assessment and class.
 The handbook entry and general unit policies are all available from the online LMS and we will use MSTeams (CITS3403 and CITS5505) for discussion and class management.

 Each student should attend (or view) the two hour lecture, complete a two hour lab and attend or view the workshop every week.
 Attendance will not be taken.
 Online labs will be conducted via MSTeams.

-The assessment for CITS3403 consists of a mid-semester test, a group project and a 2 hour formal examination.
+The assessment for CITS3403 consists of a mid-semester test, a group project and an examination.

-The assessment for CITS5505 consists of an individual project, a group project and a 2 hour formal examination.
+The assessment for CITS5505 consists of an individual project, a group project and an examination.

 PDF files of the individual lectures will be made available from here as the semester progresses, as well as the files used for demonstrations.
 Lecture recordings are also available via LMS

 The Lab Exercises will be available on Fridays of the week before the scheduled lab.

 (Wed Wilsmore 3-4pm)